 Visiting the South is not complete without tasting a Shrimps and Grits dish at least once.
-Since at one point or another one has to go back home, it’s nice to be able to recreate this dish, and even better – to make it according to your personal preferences.
+Since at one point or another one has to go back home, it’s nice to be able to recreate this dish, and even better – to prepare it according to your personal preferences.

 * If you’re in a part of the world where grits is not so easily available, fine polenta can work well instead.